Thursday, August 6, 2015

 Museum of Native American Art Museum

-We rode to the Peel Museum, the curator was by herself, and she could not start the tour until 11 A.M.
+We rode to the Peel Museum.
+The curator was by herself and could not start the tour until 11 A.M.

-We walked around in the gift shop, and then we went outside to take pictures of the grounds.
+We walked through the gift shop, then went outside to take pictures of the grounds.

 Peel Museum Gift Shop